TT-392/pinetime_display_driver/README.md

 Currently the driver uses timer 3 and the first 8 PPI channels.
 I am planning to not hard code these in the future.
 This will probably mean that the way display_init() is called will change a bit at some point in the future.

+## Planned improvements
+* Make timer and PPI channels not hardcoded
+* Make it so that nrf_drv_spi.h from the nrf52 sdk isn't required anymore